kyma-project/kyma/docs/console/docs/03-02-ui-api-layer.md

 The UI API Layer module pluggability is hidden behind a feature toggle.
 It is not enabled by default because the Console UI still requires resiliency improvements to ensure no errors occur when a certain Kyma component is not installed.

-To enable this functionality, run the following command:
+To enable this functionality, run this command:

 ```bash
 kubectl set env deployment/core-ui-api MODULE_PLUGGABILITY=true -n kyma-system
 ```

 These are the available UI API Layer pluggable modules which contain the GraphQL resolver logic, where:
-- `apicontroller` relates to the API Controller.
+- `apicontroller` is related to the API Controller
-- `authentication` relates to IDP Presets.
+- `authentication` is related IDP Presets
-- `application` relates to the Application Connector.
+- `application` is related the Application Connector
-- `content` relates to the documentation.
+- `content` is related to documentation
-- `kubeless` relates to serverless.
+- `kubeless` is related to Serverless
-- `servicecatalog` relates to the Service Catalog, including Service Classes, Service Instances, and Service Bindings.
+- `servicecatalog` is related to the Service Catalog, including Service Classes, Service Instances, and Service Bindings
-- `servicecatalogaddons` relates to the Service Catalog add-ons, such as ServiceBindingUsage, and UsageKinds.
+- `servicecatalogaddons` is related to the Service Catalog add-ons, such as ServiceBindingUsage, and UsageKinds

-To enable a given module, install a proper Kyma component.
-It includes the BackendModule custom resource definition with the same name as the name of a given module.
+To enable a given module, install the corresponding Kyma component.
+It includes the BackendModule custom resource with the same name as the name of a given module.